Trans Lifeline: Leadership transitions

+Microgrants

-In 2017, the organization merged with Trans Assistance Project in order to address a component of the trans narrative that is often missing, that of socioeconomic justice.
-The merger became the organization's microgrants program, which gifts small grants to trans people who are in need of funds to cover the fees associated with legal name changes.
-The organization's guiding ethos is "justice-oriented collective community aid," a concept the organization promotes based on the belief that both economic justice and having affirming trans community are part of and key to trans liberation.
-As of 2019, the microgrants program had dispersed a total of $375,000.
-Approximately 1,000 people were served, with each grant being approximately $360.
-As of June 1, 2020, 75% of microgrants made each cycle go to transgender people of color.
-At least 20 microgrants each month go to youth ages 18–29.
+In 2017, the organization merged with Trans Assistance Project in order to address a socioeconomic component of the trans support.
+The merger became the organization's microgrants program, which gifted small grants to trans people who were in need of funds to cover the fees associated with legal name and gender marker changes, as well as with updated identification documents.
+The organization's guiding ethos was "justice-oriented collective community aid," a concept the organization promoted based on the belief that both economic justice and having affirming trans community are part of and key to trans liberation.

-The organization’s hotline does not engage in non-consensual active rescue, meaning operators never call 911, police, or emergency services on callers without an expressed request and consent, based on research associating involuntary hospitalization with increases suicide attempts after discharge.
-Additionally, they believe that calling the police on transgender people in crisis, particularly trans people of color, causes more harm.

-The organization also oversees a program the Inside Advocacy project to support incarcerated trans people.
-The project provides funds for trans people's commissaries so that they may afford "basic comforts" while imprisoned.
-The program also works to provide microgrants to trans people in ICE detention.
+The organization also oversaw a program to support incarcerated trans people, called Inside Advocacy.
+The project provided funds for trans people's commissaries so that they could afford "basic comforts" while imprisoned.
+The program also worked to provide microgrants to trans people in ICE detention.

+Trans Lifeline suspended its microgrants program at the end of November 2023, citing falling donations and increased demand for services caused by an increase in anti-trans legislative efforts.
+At time of its suspension, the program had donated approximately $1.5 million USD in grants averaging $500 per person, with later grants slightly larger due to inflation.

+Expansions and reductions

 As of June 2020, the organization had set in motion a Spanish language extension in order to serve Spanish-speakers calling the hotline.
 This involved recruiting multilingual volunteer staff to answer calls.
 The new service serving the Spanish speaking community went into effect on July 1, 2020.

-Budget
+Facing a $2.5 million USD budget shortfall at the end of 2023, the hotline suspended operations for a two-week hiatus, beginning December 18.
+It resumed in the new year with reduced operating days and hours.

+Fundraisers and partnerships

 In a June 2019 interview on the podcast Queery, Trans Lifeline Executive Director Elena Rose Vera stated that 85% of the organization's budget comes from members of the general public in the form of small donations.

-Leadership

-From founding the organization to their dismissal in 2018, Martela and Chaubal served as Trans Lifeline's Executive Director and Director of Operations, respectively.
-They were replaced by Sam Ames as interim Executive Director and Tiffany St. Bunny as Director of Operations.
-Then-Deputy Executive Director Reverend Elena Rose Vera succeeded Ames in March 2019 before stepping down herself in September 2021.